-Through a grant from the National Family Caregivers Support Program (NFCSP), the Caregivers Program serves family members caring for Baltimore County older adults, as well as grandparents with primary care responsibility for grandchildren.
+Through a grant from the National Family Caregivers Support Program (NFCSP), the Caregivers Program serves family members caring for Baltimore County adults over age 60, as well as grandparents over age 55 with primary care responsibility for grandchildren.

-The Baltimore County Department of Aging (BCDA) Caregivers Program offers a variety of services and resources to help family caregivers to provide good care for their relatives, while also taking care of themselves.
+The Baltimore County Department of Aging (BCDA) Caregivers Program offers a variety of resources to help family caregivers to provide good care for their relatives, while also taking care of themselves.

 Free Quarterly Newsletter

 Local Support Groups are an important resource for caregivers to talk with others about problems and solutions.
-Some support groups are general, and others are specific to a certain disease or condition.
+Some support groups are general and others are specific to a certain disease or condition.

 Community Resource Guide

-An annual directory of services and resources for seniors and people with disabilities, the Community Resource Guide is available online at www.baltimorecountymd.gov/seniorresources and in paper version at your local senior center and public library.
+An annual directory of services and resources for seniors and people with disabilities, the Community Resources Guide is available online and in paper version at your local senior center and public library.

 Education and Outreach